 It’s important to us that our work with the community goes beyond monetary donations and that we work with local organisations from charities, schools and businesses through to sports clubs and church groups to leave a lasting impact.
 This might take the form of a partner charity, collections, donations of food hampers, business coaching and mentoring or some practical hands-on help, for example, reading with local, primary school children.

-In 2010 we created the Staff Community Fund.
-It enables members of staff to apply for grants ranging from £100 to £5,000 to help fund all or part of a community project.
+In 2010 we created the Westmorland Community Fund.
+It enables colleagues to apply for grants ranging from £100 to £5,000 to help fund all or part of a community project.

-Very importantly, the fund is staff lead.
-This Community Working Group made up of employees from each business, meets on a regular basis to discuss community and fundraising activities, and is responsible for approving Staff Community Fund Grants.
+Very importantly, the fund is colleague led.
+This Community Working Group made up of employees from each business, meets on a regular basis to discuss community and fundraising activities, and is responsible for approving Community Fund grants.
 Cumbria Community Foundation help us to administer the fund and ensure a range of projects receive support.

 Here are just some of the projects we've supported: